• Skip to main content

 Homemade Circuit Projects

-Home » Solar Controllers » Generate Electricity from your Gym Workout
+You are here: Home / Solar Controller Circuits / Generate Electricity from your Gym Workout

 Generate Electricity from your Gym Workout

-The article explains the circuit implementation of an interesting concept of converting physical energy into electricity.
-Here we learn a simple method of converting or channelizing the wasted gym workout energy into useful electrical energy.
+In this article I have explained the circuit implementation of an interesting concept of converting physical energy into electricity.
+Here I have explained a simple method of converting or channelizing the wasted gym workout energy into useful electrical energy.
 The idea was requested by one of the keen members of this blog, let's know more:

 Technical Specifications: